1:1 Mentorship + Placement Support

 Hiring manager + negotiation guidance

-Guidance for HM rounds, decision-style questions, and negotiation basics — so you communicate clearly and close confidently.
+Guidance for HM rounds, decision-style questions, salary discussions, and negotiation basics — so you communicate clearly and close confidently.

 How Referrals Work